u-root/gobusybox/README.md

 -   Writes a `main.go` file with a `main()` that calls into the appropriate Go command package based on `argv[0]` or `argv[1]`.

-This allows you to take two Go commands, such as Go implementations of `sl` and `cowsay` and compile them into one binary.
+This allows you to take two Go commands, such as Go implementations of `dmesg` and `strace` and compile them into one binary.

 Which command is invoked is determined by `argv[0]` or `argv[1]` if `argv[0]` is not recognized.
-Let's say `bb` is the compiled binary; the following are equivalent invocations of `sl` and `cowsay`:
+Let's say `bb` is the compiled binary; the following are equivalent invocations of `dmesg` and `strace`:

 ```sh
 (cd ./src/cmd/makebb && go install)